 Sheriff Meeks started with the Covington County Sheriff's Office in 1993 as a dispatch and corrections officer.
 He graduated from Southwest Alabama Police Academy in 1994 and worked as a Patrolman with the Sheriff's Office until being promoted to investigations.

-Sheriff Meeks is a former member of the Legislative Committee with the Sheriff's Association, former Chairman District 7 Director with the Alabama Sheriff's Association, served as Sargeant at Arms, Chaplain and currently serving as Secretary/Treasurer of the Alabama Sheriff's Association, Executive Committee member with the Boys and Girls Ranches of Alabama, Chairman of the 22nd.
+Sheriff Meeks is a former member of the Legislative Committee with the Sheriff's Association, former Chairman District 7 Director with the Alabama Sheriff's Association, served as Sargeant at Arms, Chaplain, Secretary/Treasurer and currently serving as 2nd.
+Vice President of the Alabama Sheriff's Association, Executive Committee member with the Boys and Girls Ranches of Alabama, Chairman of the 22nd.
 Judicial Drug Task Force and a member of the Covington County E-911 board.

 He is in line to become President of the Alabama Sheriff's Association in 2020.
 This honor would make him the first Sheriff from Covington County to have ever held the office of President for the Alabama Sheriff's Association.